devtdeng/myservice/README.md

 make uninstall
 ```

-### Undeploy controller
+### (Option) Undeploy controller
-UnDeploy the controller from the cluster:
+UnDeploy the controller from the cluster if it was deployed above.

 ```sh
 make undeploy